*All links updated November 2021!! Happy Football season!

 2. Outer Layers

 This is the one everyone uses without too much thought.
 It’s easy, it works, and it’s versatile.
 I totally get it.
 Gloves, beanies, and scarves are all things you probably already have in your closet.
 Last year I started using a neck gaiter and it was SO helpful.
 One of my biggest dislikes about bitter cold is how it makes it painful to breathe.
-This lets you cover your mouth and warm the air up; absolute life-saver.
+This lets you cover your mouth and warm the air up; absolute life-saver. update: obviously covid has changed things so while a gaiter is great, it may not meet masking requirements!

 For outer layers I think that boots are where you want to invest.
 A good pair that will keep rain out will be one of, if not the most important thing to keeping a game enjoyable and not miserable.
 I’m a big fan of Sorel’s because I can wear them for so many different occasions.
 They’re cute enough to wear with a real outfit but durable enough to survive even snow.